OkutaniDaichi0106/moq-transfork/draft-lcurley-moq-transfork.md

 An application specific payload.
 A generic library or relay MUST NOT inspect or modify the contents unless otherwise negotiated.

 # Appendix: Changelog
 Notable changes between versions of this draft.

+## This fork
+- Added Group Priority to GROUP message
+- Added New Session URI Paramerter to ANNOUNCE message
+- Migrated New Session URI signaling from MOQTransport's Goaway mechanism to Announce mechanism.
+- Added DELIVERY_TIMEOUT parameter

 ## moq-transfork-03
 - Broadcast and Track have been merged.